Learn how passwords are used on Mac

 Passwords in iCloud Keychain

-Keeping track of passwords is hard, especially if you follow the best practice of never using the same password twice and have multiple devices. iCloud Keychain keeps website and Wi-Fi passwords up to date across your Mac, iOS devices, and iPadOS devices.
+Keeping track of passwords is hard, especially if you follow the best practice of never using the same password twice and have multiple devices. iCloud Keychain keeps website and Wi-Fi passwords up to date across your Mac, iPhone, iPad, and iPod touch.
 It also keeps account passwords and settings that you add to Internet Accounts preferences up to date on your Mac.

 If you don’t use a suggested strong password and need help with a password for a website later, see the website’s help, or the account information on the website.